 It’s important to budget some time for relaxation amid all the culture so it’s time to hit the islands!
 Zakynthos, in the perfect turquoise waters of the Ionian Sea, is a short ferry ride from the Peloponnese and the perfect stop after Olympia.
 It’s home to Navagio Beach, known as Shipwreck Bay, which was the main reason we wanted to visit the island!
-The regular car ferries make it easy to take a car to the islands: the Zankynthos ferry arrives at Kyllini port on the mainland beside Zante town, the capital of Zakynthos.
+The regular car ferries make it easy to take a car to the islands: the Zakynthos ferry leaves from Kyllini port on the mainland and arrives close to Zante town, the capital of Zakynthos.

 Peloponnese itinerary tip: There are two ways to visit Shipwreck Beach: either drive to the viewpoint above the beach for a panorama view or visit the beach itself via a boat tour.
 There is no access to the beach from the road due to the steep cliffs.